Viktoras Petkus’ Apartment

 He was an active writer and editor after independence was reinstated, and passed away in 2012.
 It’s too bad we cannot hear his epic stories directly from him, but worry not, we will meet other living legends!

 For example, let‘s see what‘s directly behind us.
-Find a building right in front of Petkus‘ apartment building – the one that has the number “15” on it.
+Find a building right in front of Petkus‘ apartment building – the one that has the number “15” on it?
 Then, click “continue.”

 Next stop: Dominikonų 15, Vilnius

-In 1976, encouraged by the prominent Russian dissident and Nobel Peace Prize laureate Andrei Sakharov, he co-founded the Lithuanian Helsinki Group, which reported human rights abuses in Lithuania and emphasized the right of peoples to self-determination, reminding the world of the illegal occupation of Lithuania.
+In 1976, encouraged by the prominent Russian dissident and Nobel Peace Prize laureate Andrei Sakharov, Petkus co-founded the Lithuanian Helsinki Group, which reported human rights abuses in Lithuania and emphasized the right of peoples to self-determination, reminding the world of the illegal occupation of Lithuania.